 - Hold the debate, with a student chairperson to run the meeting.
 The chairperson calls each person to speak, alternating sides to give time to both sides of the argument.
 5

-- After the debate, hold a brief class conversation about what took place.
+- After the debate, hold a class conversation about what took place.
 Ask students if they think this referendum would succeed today.
 Why/why not?
 Discuss the advantages and disadvantages of having a Constitution that can only be amended by referendum.

 - Ask students to add to the Concept map, including Date 2 to show how much they have learned.